All Episodes

 And you can go into a world of speculation from there about what they might, or I say they, might or might not do if we get to a critical point with our environment.

-That's very possible, you see, and it's much more plausible than the other theories that have been put forth so far.
+You see, and it's much more plausible than the other theories that have been put forth so far.

-I mean, it has some semblance of sense that if we were being guided, guarded, or whatever the term you wanted to use by other beings from elsewhere, Well, these might be the things that they might be interested in.
+I mean, it has some semblance of sense that if we were being guided, guarded, or whatever the term you wanted to use by other beings from elsewhere, these might be the things that they might be interested in.

 And as you said, you mentioned the environment.